nik786/kube-learn/ansible.md

 What are callback plugins in Ansible?

-Callback plugins basically control most of the output we see while running cmd programs.
-But it can also be used to add additional output.
-For example log_plays callback is used to record playbook events to a log file.
-Mail callback is used to send email on playbook failures.
-We can also add custom callback plugins by dropping them into a callback_plugins directory adjacent to play.
+## Callback Plugins in Ansible

+Callback plugins in Ansible are used to control the output during the execution of commands and playbooks.
+They can enhance or modify the output behavior by adding additional functionality, such as logging or notifications.

+### Common Callback Plugins:
+- **log_plays**: Records playbook events to a log file.
+This is useful for tracking the progress and outcomes of playbook executions.
+- **mail**: Sends email notifications on playbook failures.
+This is helpful for alerting users or administrators when something goes wrong during execution.

+### Custom Callback Plugins:
+Ansible also allows you to create and add your own custom callback plugins.
+To use a custom callback plugin, simply place the plugin file in the `callback_plugins` directory located adjacent to your playbook.

+Callback plugins offer flexibility for extending the functionality of Ansible in terms of logging, notifications, and other custom behaviors during automation runs.

 What is the ad-hoc command in Ansible?